SupertrampKristin/docs/content/get-started/quickstart/set-up-git.md

 ---
 ## Using Git

 To use Git on the command line, you'll need to download, install, and configure Git on your computer.
 You can also install {% data variables.product.prodname_cli %} to use {% data variables.product.product_name %} from the command line.
-For more information, see "[About {% data variables.product.prodname_cli %}](/github-cli/github-cli/about-github-cli)."
+For more information, uct.prodname_cli %}](/github-cli/github-cli/about-github-cli)."

-If you want to work with Git locally, but don't want to use the command line, you can instead download and install the [{% data variables.product.prodname_desktop %}]({% data variables.product.desktop_link %}) client.
-For more information, see "[Installing and configuring {% data variables.product.prodname_desktop %}](/desktop/installing-and-configuring-github-desktop/)."
+If you want to work with Git locally, but don't want to use the command line, you can instead download and install the [{% data variables.product.pro{% data variables.product.desktop_link %}) client.
+For more information, see "[Installing and configuring {% data variables.product.p

 If you don't need to work with files locally, {% data variables.product.product_name %} lets you complete many Git-related actions directly in the browser, including: